How To Write Convincingly About Circumcision

 By all means interview doctors who make their living from circumcision.
 Their motives are purely altruistic, as they will tell you themselves.
 Whatever you do, don't ask an intact man how much he likes having his foreskin.
 Best not to talk to any.

 One picture of a banana is worth 1000 words

 Your article has a narrow range of possible illustrations:

-Like the banana, you can use any allegorical imagery, such as a chortling baby, a smiling doctor or any cutting instrument that is not used in circumcision, such as a pair of household scissors.
+Like the banana (or eggplant), you can use any allegorical imagery, such as a chortling baby, a smiling doctor or any cutting instrument that is not used in circumcision, such as a pair of household scissors.
 (An article in the SF Examiner shows a pair of left-handed aviation tin-snips...)
 Do NOT show blood, a Gomco Clamp, a screaming baby, or an actual circumcision being peformed (though a stock shot of kippah- and shawl-clad men bending over something unseen is permissible, especially in articles that do not otherwise mention ritual circumcision).

 It should go without saying that you do not include any illustration of an actual penis.
 (Exception: Michaelangelo's David, because it's Art, it's safely made of marble, it's not threateningly large, and its circumcision status is debatable and/or unhistorical.)

 Make 'em laff!

 Cutting babies' genitals is side-splittingly hilarious, so why not finish with a little joke?
 Here are some rib-ticklers that nobody has ever heard before:

 ...but don't worry, because if you leave any out, commenters are sure to write them in.